Sajish06/task7/README.md

 2. Upload `breast-cancer.csv` when prompted or mount Google Drive.
 3. Run cells from top to bottom.
 4. After finishing, push notebook and artifacts to a new GitHub repo and submit link.

-## Notes
-- Used `pickle` to save models.
-- Avoided joblib as requested.